A strong, clear signal in a world of noise.

 Each of us has the gold and many companies feel they can simply take it.
 It’s time to empower ourselves and take our data back.

-I made a similar observation to Boutang’s about ten years ago, saying that in the future our data will be the de facto currency in a world in which actual money becomes less and less relevant.
+I made a similar observation to Boutang’s about ten years ago, saying that in the future our data will be the de facto currency in a world in which money becomes less and less relevant.
 You could argue that this emerging future is the real reason behind proposals such as the Snooper’s Charter.
 The government wishes to create the Data Bank of England, in effect, and is using national security as a smokescreen for doing so: the only legal means of overriding human rights legislation.
-In the meantime, ‘human barcodes’ are not the stuff of fiction: the US has long been flirting with them.

 All of the data assets that companies such as Spotify turn into money and noise are being crowdsourced from the general public, thanks to people tagging their friends’ images and sharing their contact details without first seeking their active consent.